Path Decomposition of Spectrally Negative Levy Processes: Decomposition through infimum or supremum

 for $x,y<b$, where

 $\hat{X}$ is a spectrally positive L\'{e}vy process distributed like $-X$, and the entrance law is obtained as $x\to b-$. \end{enumerate} \end{thm}

-\prf \textbf{i)} The independence of pre-$H_I$ and post-$H_I$ process follows from \cite[Lem.VI.6]{bert} in view of duality between $X-I$ and $\hat{S}-\hat{X}$ and with the analysis as in (\ref{product}) below, but with the excursion measure $\hat{n}$ for $\hat{S}-\hat{X}$.
-Then, the post-$H_I$ process evolves as a spectrally negative L\'evy process which is conditioned to stay above $I_T$ and killed at an exponential time $T$.
-The law of this process can be found by studying
+\prf \textbf{i.} The independence of pre-$H_I$ and post-$H_I$ process conditionally on $I_T$ follows from \citep[Lem.VI.6.ii]{bert} by applying it to the process $-X$ noting that $0$ is regular for $(0,\infty)$ since $X$ is assumed to be of unbounded variation.
+Also note that $X_{H_I}=I_T$ almost surely since we have assumed $\sigma>0$ and the process creeps downwards by \citet[Ex.7.6.iv]{Kypr}.
+The post-$H_I$ process is a Markov process with stationary transitions, which depend on the value of the infimum, $I_T$ \citep{mill}.
+The post-$H_I$ process evolves as a spectrally negative L\'evy process which is conditioned to stay above $I_T$ and killed at an exponential time $T$.
+We will identify its transition function $P_t$ by studying

 which is equal to